Lukaku, Hazard power Belgium to brink of World Cup last 16

 Ali Maaloul's weak pass on the halfway line was collected by Dries Mertens, who sprinted away and put Lukaku clear.

-The striker coolly hit his shot inside the far post, just past the outstretched glove of Tunisia keeper Farouk Ben Mustapha, in the 16th minute.
+The striker coolly placed his shot past Tunisia keeper Farouk Ben Mustapha in the 16th minute.

-Tunisia responded two minutes later, Bronn leaping highest to head home a free-kick from his skipper Khazri on 18 minutes, only to be later carried off after landing awkwardly following a collision.
+Tunisia responded two minutes later, Bronn leaping highest to head home a free-kick on 18 minutes, only to be later carried off after landing awkwardly.

 With half-time approaching, the Belgians grabbed their third goal.

-After earlier squandering two clear chances created by Kevin De Bruyne, Lukaku converted his third opportunity just before the half-time whistle.
+After earlier squandering two clear chances created by Kevin De Bruyne, Lukaku converted his third opportunity just before half-time.

-Thomas Meunier put him in behind the defence and Lukaku tucked his shot away, celebrating with De Bruyne, who started the move.
+Thomas Meunier put him in behind the defence and Lukaku tucked his shot away.

 The Manchester City midfield maestro turned provider again after the break for Hazard.